NathanBaulch/EnphaseOpenAPI/go/enlighten/docs/ConsumptionLifetimeResponse.md

 ### NewConsumptionLifetimeResponse

-`func NewConsumptionLifetimeResponse(startDate string, systemId int32, consumption []int32, meta Meta, ) *ConsumptionLifetimeResponse`
+`func NewConsumptionLifetimeResponse(startDate string, consumption []int32, meta Meta, ) *ConsumptionLifetimeResponse`

 NewConsumptionLifetimeResponse instantiates a new ConsumptionLifetimeResponse object This constructor will assign default values to properties that have it defined,